allure-framework/allure-js/packages/allure-cucumberjs/README.md

 When the test run completes, the result files will be generated in the `./allure-results` directory.

-IYou may select another location, or further customize the formatter's behavior with [the configuration options](https://allurereport.org/docs/cucumberjs-configuration/).
+You may select another location, or further customize the formatter's behavior with [the configuration options](https://allurereport.org/docs/cucumberjs-configuration/).

 ### View the report